 This may seem like a hard balance full of confusion and nuances, but the reality is that as you get to know your baby, the decision to go into the room or not will get much easier.

-However, parents choose to go different routes for a baby's crying.
+However, parents choose different routes for a baby's crying.
 Some use a pacifier, while some respond to every whimper.
-Some rock their baby until they stop crying, and yet others will respond after a set timer.
+Some rock their baby until the baby stops crying, and others respond after a set timer.

 Whatever way you choose to handle crying, ensure you and your partner are on the same page and have a plan for different types of crying.